kaifox/client-server-demo/README.md

 ```
 ./gradlew :demo-server:run
 ```
-Optionally, you can adjust the server (http) port by calling
+Optionally, you can adjust the server (http) and the grpc port by calling
 ```
-./gradlew :demo-server:run -D"server.port"=9090
+./gradlew :demo-server:run -D"server.port"=9090 -D"grpc.port"=5353
 ```
-This will set the port to 9090 (default would be 8080).
+This will set the port to 9090 (default would be 8080), and grpc port to 5353 (default would be 5252).

 and to start the client (javafx gui), type:
 ```
 ./gradlew :demo-client:run
 ```
-Optionally, you can adjust the server (http) port by calling
+Optionally, you can adjust the server (http) port, server host and grpc port by calling
 ```
-./gradlew :demo-client:run -D"server.port"=9090
+./gradlew :demo-client:run -D"server.port"=9090 -D"server.host"=somehost -D"grpc.port"=5353
 ```
 This will set the port to 9090 (default would be 8080).